 September 6 - October 13, 2017

 We are exceptionally grateful to have work by these accomplished artists in the Luther College Fine Arts Collection.
 The Collection, currently curated by Lea Lovelace, contains more than 1,800 pieces, 203 of which were created by alumni artists.
 Luther's art historian, Dr. Kate Elliott, will resume the collection duties when she returns from sabbatical leave.
 The current exhibit was curated by Alexis Hove LC '18, with assistance from Paige Putnam LC '18.
 A video by 1987 alumnus Jon Shumway is also available.
 "Upgrade: Cyborg Ascending a Staircase" explores the concept of progress being represented through the technological manipulation of the human.
-The piece can be viewed using a QR code scanner or through this link.

 "Upgrade: Cyborg Ascending a Staircase explores the general concept of progress as it is represented through the technological manipulation of the physical human form.
 Technologies, according to Marshall McLuhan, function as extensions of humanity into the environment.
 Thus, technology serves to blur the physical boundary that separates our personal being from its environment.
 In Upgrade: Cyborg Ascending a Staircase these extensions are turned inward as we, in essence, become physically united with our own technological creations.